mjwestgate/revtools_website/docs/Import.md

 path <- "./raw_data/"
 file_names <- paste0(path, list.files(path = path))

-# Then import to a list
+# Then import to a data.frame
-data_list <- lapply(
+data_all <- read_bibliography(file_names)
-  file_names,
-  function(x){read_bibliography(x)}
-)
 ```

-## Merging two data.frames
-If your two (or more) datasets are from the same source then it is possible that they will contain all of the same types of information, and be imported to R with identical numbers of columns, and the same column names.
-If that is the case, you can combine them using the base R command <code>rbind</code>.
+If you have imported your files separately but still want to combine them into a single object, the default method in R is to use <code>rbind</code>:

 ```
+data1 <- read_bibliography("my_data.ris")
+data2 <- read_bibliography("my_data.bib")
 data_all <- rbind(data1, data2)
 ```

-In many cases, however, your files will contain different kinds of data, an using different headings.
-To merge these using revtools, you can use the function <code>merge_columns</code>:
+This approach is unlikely to work with bibliographic data because they often have different numbers of columns, or columns with different names.
+Instead, you can combine your data using the function <code>merge_columns</code>:
 ```
 data_all <- merge_columns(data1, data2)
 ```

-# Internal data structures
+## Internal data structures
 By default, <code>read_bibliography</code> returns a <code>data.frame</code>.
 However, it does this via an intermediate step of generating a list-based format called class <code>bibliography</code>.
 Most users probably won't use this format very often (if at all), but as it makes up a lot of the architecture of revtools, it might be worth checking.
 If you find an error in your <code>data.frame</code>s, then knowing about this class might be useful for locating the error.

 Each <code>bibliography</code> entry is a list containing all the information provided on a given reference.
 Further, the tags are converted to a standardised format; so regardless of the format your data are stored in, you get meaningful headings.